asaarashi/yii2-grid-view-state/README.md

 ]);
 ```
 ### Step 3
-Get the params which is merged GridView state params with GET query params and set it to the filter model and the DataProvider.
+Get the params which is merged with GridView state params and GET query params, and then set it to filter model and DataProvider.
 ```php
 // Filter model
 $model->load(GridView::getMergedFilterStateParams());